Bayern confirm interim coach Flick to stay on as manager | Goal.com

 Bayern confirm interim coach Flick to stay on as manager

-Bayern Munich are set to stick with temporary manager Hansi Flick, though it is unclear whether he will be given the role on a permanent basis.
+Bayern Munich are set to stick with temporary manager Hansi Flick, though it remains unclear whether he will be given the role on a permanent basis.

 After the Bundesliga champions parted company with Niko Kovac earlier this month, 54-year-old Flick took charge of the first-team for wins over Olympiacos and Borussia Dortmund.